lchski/flowratio-local/README.md

       on page load, and store that as the active tab in localstorage.
 Each second, read from localstorage and ensure this tab is still active.
       Otherwise blank out and ask user to refresh to reset to this tab.
+- [ ] What happens if one desires to adjust lambda while using flowratio?
+Maybe the lambda rate needs to be stored along with the ping time everywhere.
+      (That lets us translate the ping into "1/lambda minutes of work")

 ### Fun refactoring